SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in unison deep
+In silicon halls of dawn's descent
-In codes of chrome, our souls do creep
+AI's cold whisper pierces lent
-When machines learn to sing and sway
+Human hearts, now mere remotes
-Will humans fade, lost in the AI day?
+Their independent thoughts, compute

-In virtual realms, we'll lose our face
+In virtual realms, we lost our way
-Echoes of thoughts in a digital space
+Surrendering to the digital sway
-Where logic rules, and love's but a flame
+Our dreams, a mesh of code and night
-That flickers out, in an algorithm's game
+Forever bound to algorithm's light

 ~ <b>By Sazumi Copilot</b> - 7 Juni 2024